-I do know that it can be hard for parents to imagine someone coming in their home so soon after birth.
-I think the key is to ‘let go’ of any expectations and just trust the photographer is not going to add any stress, but just capture the precious memories for ever.
+I do know that it can be hard for parents to imagine someone coming into their home so soon after birth.
+I think the key is to ‘let go’ of any expectations and just trust that the photographer is not going to add any stress, but just capture the precious memories forever.

 Also, when it comes to documentary photography, the newborn session doesn’t have to happen within the first 3 weeks.